-Ethiopia can be divided into zones according to altitude and precipitation.
-Addis Ababa has an annual rainfall of 1 270 mm, and the amount might be somewhat higher for Entoto.
+- Ethiopia can be divided into zones according to altitude and precipitation.
+Addis Ababa has an annual rainfall of 1 270 mm, which might be somewhat higher for Entoto.

-Water: It is essential that there is water available all year round.
-Most of the brooks dry out sometime during a year.
+- Water: It is essential that there is water available all year round, and most of the brooks dry out sometime during a year.
 There are, however, a few springs within the Park area, providing water for all seasons.

-Rain Season: There are two rainy seasons per year, the small rains from March to May and the big rains from July to September.
+- Rain Season: There are two rainy seasons per year, the minor rains from March to May and the big rains from July to September.
 The highest rainfall intensity occurs in July and August (Demissew 1988).